-A 'Looked after child' is a child who is (a) in the care of the Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
-A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to child arrangements or special guardianship order, as well as a child who appears to the Admission Committee (in behalf of the Trust) to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit the society), but ceased to be so as a result of being adopted.
+A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
+A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order, as well as a child who appears to the Admission Committee (on behalf of the Trust) to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society), but ceased to be so as a result of being adopted.

-Applications in this category must be accompanied by supporting evidence, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, and adoption or special guardianship order, and/or satisfactory documentary evidence of having been in state care outside of England (as defined above), to be received by the application deadline in the normal admission round.
+Applications in this category may need to be supported by documentary evidence confirming the child's status, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangements or special guardianship order.
+In the case of children adopted from state care outside England (as defined above), evidence of having been in state care outside England and of being adopted will be required.
+Ideally, this should be received by the application deadline in the normal admission round.
+When assessing the evidence provided, the DfE's guidance (accessible here) will be followed.